CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

 {{ end }}

 {{ if eq $section "clone-online" }}
-Collabora Online is hosted on Gerrit as a single monorepo.
-The LibreOffice core sits under `engine/` inside the same repo, so there is no separate `core` clone any more.
+Collabora Online is hosted on Gerrit as a single monorepo: all the source code lives in one repository, with the former LibreOffice core under `engine/`.

 For an anonymous read-only clone (no account needed):
 ```bash